Frequently Asked Questions

 A: Healthy workers are more productive, and work-related injuries are very expensive.
-The direct costs of injuries that are easy to measure, like the cost of medical care and insurance costs, are small when compared to indirect costs associated with workplace disruption, retraining, lost productivity, etc. When injuries do occur, they need to be managed well to return the injured worker to a state of health and productivity as soon as possible.
-A skilled Occupational Medicine clinical practice will work with the worker, employer, workers compensation insurer, and the medical system to help the injured worker regain his or her functional abilities and return to work.
+The direct costs of injuries that are easy to measure, like the cost of medical care and insurance costs, are small when compared to indirect costs associated with workplace disruption, retraining, lost productivity, and the like.
+When injuries do occur, they need to be managed well to return the injured worker to a state of health and productivity as soon as possible.
+A skilled occupational medicine clinical practice will work with the worker, employer, workers compensation insurer, and the medical system to help the injured worker regain his or her functional abilities and return to work.

 Did you know?

 The 2011 Liberty Mutual Workplace Safety Index states that the most disabling workplace injuries cost industry $50 billion a year in direct workers compensation costs.

 According to the Integrated Benefits Institute (IBI), a national, non-profit organization based in San Francisco, CA, the full costs of absence are more than four times total medical payments for employers in IBI’s Full-Cost Study when the productivity lost from absence is added to wage replacement payments.
 In fact, IBI states that on average, employers leave an equivalent of 85 percent of net income on the table in excess benefit costs compared to companies with best-in-group performance in industry comparison groups.

 At University of Utah Health Occupational Medicine Clinics (OccMed), our physicians almost never take injured employees off of work.